7 tips to protect yourself from scams and fraud

 6. Change your PIN and passwords regularly

 We know—it's hard to keep track of your PINs and passwords, but the more you change them, the safer they'll be.
 ATB recommends you change your passwords every 30 days.
+What’s most important is to have a password that’s unique to your ATB account and complex (research states that the longer a password is, the longer it takes to break).

 If you have a hard time remembering your passwords, a simple trick is to change one or two aspects of your password, like a number or capitalized letter, according to a pattern you will remember.